3.3 Assessment

 8 Teacher assesses student

-When assessing students, it matters how you do it.
-If you treat them as equals, your students feel taken seriously.
-If you look directly for talent present in a group, talented students feel taken seriously and are willing to help you, for example, by tutoring lagging students.
+If you assess students and then treat them as equals, they will feel taken seriously.
+If you immediately look for talent in a group, talented students will feel taken seriously.
+They will then be happy to provide tutoring to students who are lagging behind.

 8.1 Treat your students as equals